- Optimizely Web Experimentation

 The statistical significance setting for this example is 90%, which can tell you whether the results are consistent with being due to chance.
 As Optimizely Experimentation collects more data, the confidence interval may narrow.

 Suppose you must stop a test early or have a low sample size.
 In that case, the confidence interval will give you a rough idea of whether implementing that variation will have a positive or negative impact.

 For this reason, when you see low statistical significance on specific goals, the confidence interval can serve as another data point to help you make decisions.
 When you have an inconclusive goal, the interval will look like this:

-Another way you can interpret the confidence interval is as a worst case, middle ground, and best case scenario.
-For example, we are 90% confident that the worst case difference between variation and baseline conversion rates is -1.35%, the best case is 71.20%, and a middle ground is 34.93%.
+This variation's conversion rates is between -1.35% and 71.20%.
+You can interpret the confidence interval as a worst-case, middle-ground, and best-case scenario.
+For example, we are 90% confident that the difference between the variation and baseline conversion rates is:

 How statistical significance and confidence intervals are connected